-Driving Interstate 84 westward into Idaho and then down into Oregon is a trip.
-There is absolutely no way I would attempt this again in either direction before April 1st due to snow and ice and the probability of chains needed on many sections.
-I was lucky this time to dodge snow which was both in front and behind me.
+Driving Interstate 84 westward into Idaho and down into Oregon is a trip.
+Just when you think flat ground is near comes another twenty-mile death spiral.
+There is absolutely no way I would attempt this again — in either direction — before April 1st due to snow and ice and the probability of chains needed on many sections.
+I was lucky this time — in a Florida car, no less — to dodge weather both in front and behind me.

-The next morning, I wanted to see the spot where Louis and Clark passed the Chinook burial island where they reported many natives entombed in canoes perched up on rocks — something like 47 or so.
-They called it Sepulchar Island and it is visible from Memaloose State Park east of The Dalles.
+Next morning, I wanted to see the spot where Louis and Clark passed the Chinook burial island — reportedly where many natives were entombed in canoes — something like 47 or so — silently perched up on rocks overlooking the river.
+It’s called Sepulchar Island visible from Memaloose State Park east of The Dalles.

-Another few hours and I was entering Portland again in rush hour traffic but happy to be home after over 4,000 miles, nine states, and twelve days.
-It’s hard to believe that I started in tropical Florida and made it to the Oregon without major snow issues.
+Another few hours and I was entering Portland once again in rush hour traffic but happy to be home after over 4,000 miles, nine states, and twelve days.
+Hard to believe I started in tropical Florida and made it to Oregon without major surface snow issues involving snow tires or chains.
 I was lucky.
-My original plan was to drive I-10 Florida to California and then I-5 north to avoid the possibility of bad weather, but Santa Fe called and it seemed logical to continue north.
+My original plan was to drive I-10 Florida to California, then I-5 north, to avoid the possibility of bad weather, but Santa Fe was too nice to miss and it seemed logical to continue north.

 I think what I learned on this trip was to not count miles but each day just go as far as possible without losing control.
 It’s an odd feeling when you are driving solo how far you can push yourself; there are just certain points where you can’t go any further.